linuslundahl/good-old-gallery/readme.txt

 Tags: simple, image, gallery, slideshow, jQuery, Flexslider, slide, sliding, fade, fading, multiple, widget Requires at least: 3.0
 Tested up to: 3.3
-Stable tag: 2.0
+Stable tag: 1.13

 Good Old Gallery helps you use galleries on multiple pages and posts, it also uses Flexslider for sliding and fading transitions.

 == Description ==

 Good Old Gallery is a WordPress plugin that helps you upload image galleries that can be used on more than one page/post, it utilizes the built in gallery functionality in WP.
-Other features include built in Flexslider support and Widgets.
+Other features include built in Flexslider and jQuery Support support and Widgets.

 = Main features =